Update a Product Catalog

 If the platform encounters an error with an update, you see UPDATE FAILED in multiple places within the platform:

-• In the LAST UPDATED column for the product catalog's entry on the All Datasets list page and the Product Catalogs list page
+• In the LAST UPDATED column for the product catalog's entry on the Product Catalogs view of the Datasets list page

 Callout of the 'UPDATE FAILED' message for a product catalog on the Product Catalogs list page